hpiwowar/citation11k/analysis/stats.md

-# Data availability citation boost consistent with observed rates of data reuse
+# Data Reuse and the Open Data Citation Advantage
+*Piwowar, Carlson, Vision*

 ## Goal
 1. Is there an association between data availability and citation rate, independently of important known citation predictors?
-1. Is there evidence any increase in citations is related to data reuse?
+1. Is there supporting evidence that additional citations are due to data reuse?

 ## Abstract